EvanOman/curiosities/daylight-visualization/README.md

 This project provides an interactive web application to explore how daylight duration varies across the globe and throughout the year.
 It features:

-1. **Global heatmap** - Mercator projection showing daylight hours worldwide
+1. **Global heatmap** - Mercator projection showing daylight hours worldwide with optional world map overlay
 2. **Latitude profiles** - Cross-sectional view of daylight vs latitude for any date
 3. **Time series** - Daylight duration over a full year for any latitude
 4. **Location comparison** - Compare multiple locations side-by-side